Create server and site affinity rules for VMs

 Scenario 2

-Let's use the same scenario above except specify that the VMs must reside on the same cluster node.
-Using SameNode, you can set this as follows:
+Let's use the same scenario except specify that the VMs must reside on the same cluster node.
+Using SameNode, set it as follows:

 New-ClusterAffinityRule -Name WebData1 -Ruletype SameNode -Cluster Cluster1